-This page outlines the legislation, regulations and water resource plans in place in the jurisdictions, and where water trading rules can be found for each jurisdiction.
+States and Territories are responsible for determining water trading rules in their jurisdiction.
+Please refer to the relevant State or Territory agency for the latest water management and trading rules information.
+This page provides a general outline of the legislation, regulations and water resource plans and links to the sites where water trading rules can be found for each jurisdiction.
 It also provides links to the irrigation infrastructure operator rules and policies.

 - assess the water availability